oVirt/ovirt-site/source/template/prestartedvm.html.md

 **The prestarted Vm feature will deal with Automatic Vm pools.**

 In ovirt, a VmPool is created based on a specific template.
 A Vm in the pool can either be assigned to a specific user or be in shutdown state.
-This creates the situation that when an admin assigns a Vm to a user, he needs to run the Vm before the user can begin using it.
+Therefore, when an admin assigns a Vm to a user, the Vm needs to boot before the user can begin using it.

-In addition, when dealing with Windows machines, after pool creation the admin is required to manually go through every machine and run once, in order for sysprep to be configured (takes approximately 15 minutes).
-After that he needs to shut down all the machines, so they will be available for use.

-The prestarted Vm will allow a situation where at all times there are at least a minimal number of Vms that are running and not assigned to a specific user (unassigned).
-In case of Windows machines, we assume that the admin will make sure that the Vms will be after sysprep configuration when we begin running prestarted Vms.
+The prestarted Vm will maintain a number of Vms that are running and not assigned to a specific user (unassigned).
+This will be at a "best effort" basis, meaning there may be cases in which the number of prestarted Vms will be smaller than the amount defined by the admin.

 ### Benefit to ovirt